Webhooks API

 Accept: application/json

-User-Agent: SeQura-Event/1.0 (www.sequra.es)
+User-Agent: seQura-Event/1.0 (www.sequra.es)

 charset=UTF-8&utf8=%E2%88%9A&event=cancel&order_ref_1=QWER1234&order_ref_2=%22%22&order_ref=ca412138-0af6-4079-a92d-24f7a0ffb18a&m_signature=K6hDNSwfcJjF%2BsuAJqXAjA%3D%3D

-Note that seQura includes a specific User-Agent
+Note: seQura includes a specific User-Agent.

 {"error": "Unknown event 'event-name'"}